 For Lisette Prince, her retirement from the air traffic control field allowed her to pursue her other interests ― complementary and alternative medicine.
-After moving to the US in 2000, she spotted an ECC information session flyer and decided to attend.
-The session inpsired her to enroll in ECC’s massage therapy program.
+After moving to the US in 2000, she spotted an ECC information session flier and decided to attend.
+The session inspired her to enroll in ECC’s massage therapy program.

 “I was impressed by the quality of the program and the professionalism of the instructors,” said Prince.
 “As an adult student, ECC provided me with the support and help I needed to succeed.”

 Now in her seventh year as an adjunct faculty member, Prince teaches part-time and continues to work as a massage therapist, which helps her keep her knowledge and skills up-to-date.
 She also helps with program improvement, using a mix of teaching methods to make classes motivating and interesting to both younger and adult students.

 “My goal is always to increase student success rates,” said Prince.
 “I love teaching and am passionate about helping students be the best they can.
 What we teach and how we teach can have a lasting influence on how successful students will be in their future careers.”

 Learn more about Prince and the surprising way she relaxes below.

 What would you do if you were the college president for a day?

 I would visit some of the career and technical programs offered at ECC.
 I would like to know more about programs I am not yet familiar with, like automotive, welding, HVAC, and emergency services.